emma-33/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 Function 0 : fills memory with a constant byte Function 1 : copies memory area
 Function 2 : locates a character in a string
+Function 3 : gets the length of a prefix substring